Jerem-Dough/DSML3850/README.md

 Designed and deployed a 3-tier AWS cloud architecture with class, integrating a PostgreSQL database, Flask web application, and Docker containerization.
 The project focuses on infrastructure automation, containerized deployment, and cloud security best practices.

 - **Solo Web Application Deployment on AWS (Project1):**
 Deployed a Flask web app in Docker containers using AWS ECS, Terraform, and S3 for secure file storage.
-Built and pushed Docker images to ECR, automating infrastructure provisioning and deployment.
+Built and pushed Docker images to ECR, automating infrastructure provisioning, load balancing, and deployment.
 Built all infrastructure and config files from the ground up.

 - **More Projects to Come:**
 Last update - 3/18/2025